Helenpham1097/document/content/collections/pages/policies-compliance.md

         content:
           -
             type: text
-            marks:
-              -
-                type: bold
             text: Security
       -
         type: paragraph
         content:
           -
             type: text
             text: 'We go to great lengths to protect our facilities, infrastructure, data and customers.
 We follow industry best practices and are regularly audited by third parties to keep us on our toes.
 We also practice responsible disclosure and encourage others to do the same.
-You can read more about this in our Security Statement.'
+You can read more about this in our '
           -
-        type: bulletList
-        content:
-          -
-            type: listItem
-            content:
-              -
-                type: paragraph
-                content:
-                  -
             type: text
             marks:
               -
                 type: link
                 attrs:
-                          href: '#'
+                  href: 'statamic://entry::94127328-e90f-4492-a6c0-09ad1ebf685f'
                   rel: null
                   target: null
                   title: null
+            text: 'Security Statement'
           -
-                        type: bold
-                    text: Infrastructure
-          -
-            type: listItem
-            content:
-              -
-                type: paragraph
-                content:
-                  -
             type: text
-                    marks:
-                      -
-                        type: link
-                        attrs:
-                          href: '#'
-                          rel: null
-                          target: null
-                          title: null
-                      -
-                        type: bold
-                    text: 'Security Statement'
+            text: .
       -
         type: paragraph
         content: